Christine Sands

 Our highly experienced lawyers are specialists in this area of law.
 They are here to listen to your wishes and to provide expert advice whilst being committed to excellent client care through a client focused, efficient and cost effective service.

 Our offices are based across Yorkshire in Wakefield, Dewsbury, Horsforth, Selby and Wetherby if you live locally and prefer a face-to-face appointment.
-We can also offer home visits should you instruct us and are unable to travel to our offices.

 Because we understand that life is busy and it’s not always easy to take time out during standard working hours, or you may not locally to one of our offices - our team also offer online appointments as well as out of hours appointments including evening and weekends.